miguelxosorio/e-commerce-back-end/README.md

 ## Usage

-You can use `insomnia` or `postman` to test your api endpoints and CRUD methods.
+You can use `insomnia` or other api testing applications to test your api endpoints and CRUD methods.

 here are the endpoints used in this application: